All listed hostels are handpicked, and reviewed personally by us!

 Built with love by real Amsterdammers, The Bulldog Hotel is our #2 recommendation and is located right in the centre of the city and in the middle of all the action.

-For everyone looking for a backpackers hostel in Amsterdam, listen up and read this one carefully.
-This is for you!
+For everyone looking for Amsterdam city centre hostels, listen up and read this one carefully.
+This backpacker hostel in Amsterdam is for you!

 The red light district and Dam Square mere steps away!